-The Utah College of Dental Hygiene, a division of Careers Unlimited L.L.C., is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) at 2101 Wilson Boulevard suite 302 Arlington, VA 22201; phone (703) 247-4213; fax (703) 247-4533; (ACCSC Website).
+The Utah College of Dental Hygiene is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) at 2101 Wilson Boulevard suite 302 Arlington, VA 22201; phone (703) 247-4213; fax (703) 247-4533; (ACCSC Website).
 The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.

-UCDH's program in dental hygiene has received Accreditation Approval (without reporting requirements) from the Commission on Dental Accreditation (CODA) of the American Dental Association.
+The UCDH program in dental hygiene has received Accreditation Approval (without reporting requirements) from the Commission on Dental Accreditation (CODA) of the American Dental Association.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4635 or at 211 East Chicago Avenue, Chicago IL, 60611.